Policy statement

 Set out below is a sequence of steps to be taken should differences in views arise, until the issue is resolved.
 It is set out here to address a difference in views between the Advisor and the Locality Team Manager who is their line manager, but the principles can be applied in other circumstances:

-5. The Team Manager gives instruction as to the local priorities that will be applied.
+- the Team Manager gives instruction as to the local priorities that will be applied

-The role of the MASH in adult safeguarding work
+The role of the Multi-Agency Safeguarding Hub (MASH) in adult safeguarding work

 The Surrey Multi-Agency Safeguarding Hub for adults is the main referral point for adult safeguarding concerns.
 This is where partner organisations and the public are advised to refer adult safeguarding concerns.